Topic Recommendation for Software Repositories using Multi-label Classification Algorithms

 \subsection{Dataset and Models}

 We divided our preprocessed dataset of GitHub repositories (Section \ref{sec:data}) to three subsets of training, validation, and testing datasets.
-We first split the data into train and test sets with ratios of 80\%, and 20\%, respectively.
-Then we split the train set to two subsets to have validation set as well (with ratios 90\% to 10\%).
-We have about 152K repositories, with 228 selected featured topics.
+We first split the data into train and test sets with ratios of $80\%$, and $20\%$, respectively.
+Then we split the train set to two subsets to have a validation set as well (with ratios $90\%$ to $10\%$).
+We have about $152$K repositories, with $228$ selected featured topics.
 Input data consists of projects' names, descriptions, READMEs, wiki pages, and file names concatenated together.
-To answer \textbf{RQ4}, we feed the model with different combinations of input types and evaluate the performance on two best models.

 To train traditional classifiers, we use the \textit{Sci-kit Learn}\footnote{https://scikit-learn.org} library.
 We exploit its \textit{OneVsRestClassifier} feature for some of our traditional models such as NB and LR.
 Furthermore, we use the \textit{HuggingFace} \footnote{https://huggingface.co} and the \textit{SimpleTransformers}\footnote{https://gitbub.com/ThilinaRajapakse/simpletransformers} libraries for the implementation of our DistilBERT-based classifier.
 We set the learning rate to $3e-5$, the number of epochs to $9$, the maximum input length to $512$ and the batch size to $4$.
 We set the maximum number of features for to $20K$ and $1K$ for TF-IDF and Doc2Vec embeddings.
 Higher numbers would result in overfitted models and/or the training time would increase greatly.
 We also set the minimum frequency count for Doc2Vec to $10$ and the ngram range to $(1, 2)$ for TF-IDF.
 As for the FastText, We first optimize it by setting the Automatic tuning duration to $20$ hours.
 The best parameters retrieved for our data are the learning rate of $1.08$, the minimum frequency count of $1$, and the ngram size of $3$.
 We set the remaining parameters to default values.
-Our experiments are conducted on a server equipped with two GeForce RTX 2080 GPUs, an AMD Ryzen Threadripper 1920X CPU with 12 core processors, and 64G RAM.
+Our experiments are conducted on a server equipped with two GeForce RTX 2080 GPUs, an AMD Ryzen Threadripper 1920X CPU with $12$ core processors, and $64$G RAM.